TIMELINE-Ryanair struggles with widespread strike action

 Aug.
 3:

-Irish pilots plan a fourth one-day strike, causing Ryanair to cancel 20 flights.
-The airline has already responded to the Irish action by making good on a threat to move jobs away from any bases impacted by the stoppages, beginning with Dublin where it cut its winter fleet by 20 percent last week.
+Irish pilots stage a fourth one-day strike, causing Ryanair to cancel 20 flights.
+The airline has responded to the Irish action by cutting its winter fleet there by 20 percent and putting over 300 employees on preliminary notice.

 July 31: